DSpace/RestContract/README.md

 ### On collection of resources endpoints

-Collection Of Resources Example: `/items`
+Collection Of Resources Example: `/api/core/items`

 - POST
 Adds a new resource to the collection.
 This creates a new object.
+The data for the new object _should be included_ in the request body.

 - GET
 Returns the first page of the resources in the collection

 ### On single resource endpoints

-Single Resource Example: `/items/123-456-789`
+Single Resource Example: `/api/core/items/123-456-789`

 - GET
 Returns a single resource.